-These restated and reissued Information Disclosures effectively reverses the regulatory effects of the Transactions.
+These restated and reissued Information Disclosures reflect the reversal of the regulatory effects of the Transactions.
 Neither the original treatment of the Transactions or the amended effects of the Transactions now reflected in these disclosures have had any impact on prices.
 As these transactions were undertaken between wholly owned Vector companies, they had no impact on our Group financial statements.